 The founding, growth and eventual acquisition of the ILINC Corporation is a typical small example of technological entrepreneurship.
 ILINC was founded in 1993 by a professor (the author) and two students, Degerhan Usluel and Mark Bernstein, at Rensselaer Polytechnic Institute.
+The company grew rapidly with the initial funding coming from bootstrapping and then going through three rounds of venture capital.
 Later the name was changed to LearnLinc to match the name of its popular product and eventually LearnLinc entered a triple merger in early 2000 with Gilat Communications and Allen Communications to form the Mentergy Corporation (NASDAQ).
+In March of 2000, the company was valued at over \$500 million on the NASDAQ stock market.